Bhumbra/DeepNodal/QUICKSTART.md

 # Examples

-Note that the MNIST examples download and extract (as necessary) the MNIST data to /tmp/mnist/ and save their logs and models to /tmp/dn_logs/.
+The MNIST examples download and extract (as necessary) the MNIST data to /tmp/mnist/ and save their logs and models to /tmp/dn_logs/.

 ## Softmax regression